davidmalcolm/gcc-python-plugin/docs/passes.rst

       (boolean) Is dumping enabled for this pass?
 Set this attribute to `True` to enable dumping.

-There are four subclasses of gcc.Pass:
+There are four subclasses of :py:class:`gcc.Pass`:

 .. py:class:: gcc.GimplePass

-   Subclass of gcc.Pass, signifying a pass called per-function on the GIMPLE representation of that function.
+   Subclass of :py:class:`gcc.Pass`, signifying a pass called per-function on the GIMPLE representation of that function.

 .. py:class:: gcc.RtlPass

-   Subclass of gcc.Pass, signifying a pass called per-function on the RTL representation of that function.
+   Subclass of :py:class:`gcc.Pass`, signifying a pass called per-function on the RTL representation of that function.

 .. py:class:: gcc.SimpleIpaPass

-   Subclass of gcc.Pass, signifying a pass called once (not per-function)
+   Subclass of :py:class:`gcc.Pass`, signifying a pass called once (not per-function)

 .. py:class:: gcc.IpaPass

-   Subclass of gcc.Pass, signifying a pass called once (not per-function)
+   Subclass of :py:class:`gcc.Pass`, signifying a pass called once (not per-function)

 .. _creating-new-passes: